-- The bias of technological change is potentially important for the distributional consequences of the introduction of new technologies (i.e., who will be the losers and winners?); important for political economy of growth. - Models of directed technological change enable us to investigate a range of new questions: - the sources of skill-biased technological change over the past 100 years, - the causes of acceleration in skill-biased technological change during more recent decades. - the causes of unskilled-biased technological developments during the 19th century, - the relationship between labor market institutions and the types of technologies that are developed and adopted, - why technological change in neoclassical-type models may be largely labor-augmenting.
+- The bias of technological change is potentially important for the distributional consequences of the introduction of new technologies (i.e., who will be the losers and winners?). - Models of directed technological change point to some general results (weak and strong bias), and enable us to investigate a range of new questions: - the sources of skill-biased technological change over the past 100 years, - the causes of acceleration in skill-biased technological change during more recent decades. - the causes of unskilled-biased technological developments during the 19th century, - the relationship between labor market institutions and the types of technologies that are developed and adopted, - why technological change in neoclassical-type models may be largely labor-augmenting.